Operation Nordseetour: Attack on Convoy WS 5A

-Meisel wrongly believed that he had found one of the weakly escorted OB convoys that sailed from the United Kingdom to Africa and decided to attack it at dawn the next day.
+Meisel believed that he had found one of the weakly escorted OB convoys that sailed from the United Kingdom to Africa and decided to attack it at dawn the next day.
 His radar was unable to distinguish escorts from cargo vessels.
-Still, when in the darkness Admiral Hipper detected a large ship at the rear of the convoy, the Germans thought it was an escorting armed merchant cruiser.
-Preferring to weaken the escort before attacking the convoy in the morning, Meisel decided to attack with torpedoes which will not give away their presence since the British will think they were under U-Boat attack.
+When in the darkness Admiral Hipper detected a large ship at the rear of the convoy, the Germans thought it was an escorting armed merchant cruiser.
+Preferring to weaken the escort before attacking the convoy in the morning, Meisel decided to attack with torpedoes which would not give away his presence as the British would believe they were under U-Boat attack.
 Admiral Hipper fired three torpedoes at the convoy at 1:53 am on 25 December, but none hit.

 The German sailors spotted the convoy to the west at 6:03 am on Christmas Day.
 Weather conditions were poor, with a strong wind, heavy seas, limited visibility and rain squalls.
 Berwick was among the first ships to be sighted, and other escorts were soon spotted.
 Meisel turned his ship towards the British heavy cruiser.
-The attack plan was to approach unsuspected as close as possible, to be able to attack the ship with a 3 torpedo fan shot from the rear torpedo launcher.
+The attack plan was to approach unsuspected as close as possible, to be able to attack the ship with a three torpedo fan shot from the rear torpedo launcher.
 But fire was opened on her with his 203-millimetre guns from a range of 6000 yd at 6:39 am, before the torpedoes were launched.
 As a result, the torpedo launcher was blocked by the blast of the guns and the launch had to aborted.
 Similarly the launching of 3 torpedoes from the forward launcher was botched when the secondary armament opened fire on the other escorts.
 While the British had not spotted Admiral Hipper, Berwicks crew were at dawn action stations when the engagement began.
 They returned fire at Admiral Hipper from 6:41 am, and the light cruisers changed course to join the fight.
 During this period Admiral Hippers secondary armament fired at the transports, damaging Empire Trooper and Arabistan.
 Two men were killed on Empire Trooper.